NAIST and the Division of Information Science have received the highest evaluation.

 Ministry of Economy, Trade and Industry: the method to evaluate academic activities based on improvement in industry competitiveness.

-The Graduate School of Information Science was evaluated with rank A+ in all evaluated items.
+The Division of Information Science was evaluated with rank A+ in all evaluated items.

 |Survey on the research power of the Departments of Technology, Engineering and Science in public and private universities in Japan (Nikkei Newspaper, February 16, 2004, morning and evening editions, and morning edition of February 18)|